Electron surface scattering kernel for a plasma facing a semiconductor: Results

 Let us start with numerical data for $W^\pm(E,\eta|E^\prime,\eta^\prime)=W^\pm_{\rm elastic}(E,\eta|E^\prime,\eta^\prime) +W^\pm_{\rm impact}(E,\eta|E^\prime,\eta^\prime)$, the transition rates to be used in~\eqref{GammaFct} for the calculation of the total scattering rate $\Gamma(E)$.
 The rates employed in~\eqref{Gfct} for the kernels $G^\pm(E,\eta|E^\prime,\eta^\prime)$ are the same except of the factor two in front of $W^\pm_{\rm impact}(E,\eta|E^\prime,\eta^\prime)$ (see discussion in the paragraph after Eq.~\eqref{Wimpact} of the previous section).

 The angle dependence of $W^\pm(E,\eta|E^\prime,\eta^\prime)$ is depicted in Fig.~\ref{RatesAngleDependence} for the energy doublets $(E, E^\prime)=(28.8\,{\rm eV}, 28.8\,{\rm eV})$, representing elastic scattering, and $(28.8\,{\rm eV}, 1.8\,{\rm eV})$, standing for inelastic scattering.
-For the chosen initial ($E$) and final state energies ($E^\prime$), which are both above the threshold energy $E_{\rm th}=(2\pi/a)^2-\chi \simeq 1\,{\rm eV}$, elastic scattering is due to the ion cores.
+For the chosen energy, which is above the upper threshold $E^{\rm th}_2=3\,(2\pi/a)^2-\chi \simeq 10\,{\rm eV}$, elastic scattering arises solely from the ion cores.
 Due to the momentum dependence of the ion's pseudopotentials forward scattering is thus favored.
-Hence, $W^+_{\rm impact}(E,\eta|E,\eta^\prime)$, shown in the upper right panel, is peaked around $\eta^\prime=\eta$ and $W^-_{\rm impact}(E,\eta|E,\eta^\prime)$, plotted on the upper left, is large only for small $\eta$ and $\eta^\prime$, that is, for grazing scattering events.
-For initial and final state energies below $E_{\rm th}$ (not shown), where in our model elastic scattering is due to phonons, both rates are isotropic because of the nonpolarity of the phonons, making the scattering strength $M^2$ in~\eqref{Wep} momentum independent.
+Hence, $W^+(E,\eta|E,\eta^\prime)$, shown in the upper right panel, is peaked around $\eta^\prime=\eta$ and $W^-(E,\eta|E,\eta^\prime)$, plotted on the upper left, is large only for small $\eta$ and $\eta^\prime$, that is, for grazing scattering events.
+For initial and final state energies below the lower threshold $E^{\rm th}_1\simeq 1\,{\rm eV}$ (not shown), where in our model elastic scattering is due to phonons, both rates are isotropic because of the nonpolarity of the phonons, making the scattering strength $M^2$ in~\eqref{Wep} momentum independent.
 This energy range influences however the surface scattering kernel only indirectly via the total scattering rate $\Gamma(E)$ defined in~\eqref{GammaFct}, where the energy integral runs from $-\chi$ to $E$.
 Inelastic scattering in our model is due to impact ionization.
 From the panels of the second row of Fig.~\ref{RatesAngleDependence} it can be inferred that it does not favor any particular forward or backward direction.
 It is however again strongest in forward direction and there particularly for $\eta$ and $\eta^\prime$ close to unity.